Spacemen 3: Debut album

 Spacemen 3 were sent to record their first album, Sound of Confusion, at the studios of Bob Lamb in the King's Heath area of Birmingham.
-By this time, they had already started to write some 'softer' songs, but they decided that the album should consist entirely of 'heavier', older material.
 With a recording budget of less than £1,000, they completed the album in five days, with the last two days dedicated to mixing.
 Attempts at recording the title song "Walkin' with Jesus (Sound of Confusion)" were unsuccessful and abandoned.

-It was originally intended that Pat Fish would produce the album, but due to his touring commitments with his band, The Jazz Butcher, it was instead produced by Bob Lamb.
-However, Lamb refused to allow Kember or Pierce near the production desk.
-Kember would later reveal, "He [Lamb] had no affinity with our type of music at all and was quite domineering".
-Both Kember and Pierce were unhappy with the production on the album, feeling it suffered from Lamb's unsympathetic production; they later said they much preferred their versions on the Northampton demo tape.
+Pat Fish was slated to produce the album, but he had commitments with his band, and Bob Lamb produced it.
+Kember and Pierce were unhappy with the results, and they preferred the Northampton demos instead.

-The seven-track Sound of Confusion album had a heavy psychedelic style with a strong Stooges influence.
+The seven-track Sound of Confusion album had a heavy psychedelic style.
 It was "a full on, fuzzed up drone of relentless guitar pounding" (Ian Edmond, Record Collector), with a "rough garage energy " and "minimal, bluntly entrancing riffs".
-A NME review of the 1990 re-release recalled of the album: "It's a lo-fi, mostly low-key affair, the sound of the band finding their feet...
-It doesn't quite attain the critical mass to transcend its basis in the most rudimentary garage punk of the Sixties...
-Side Two is pretty much one long tribute to The Stooges...
-Sound of Confusion probably felt like a revelation, to the few who heard it at the time."
+A NME review of the 1990 re-release said that the album was "A lo-fi, mostly low-key affair."